-2022 Income before income tax for the Period Add/deduct realized and unrealized losses (gains) Deduct (losses), add gains related to mortgage and loan investments Pre-FMV Income for the Period (1) Fourth quarter \$58,269 \$1,353 (\$130) \$59,492 Third quarter \$54,645 (\$5,846) (\$580) \$48,219 Second quarter \$83,081 (\$27,217) \$- \$55,864 First quarter \$73,087 (\$27,900) \$- \$45,187 2021 Fourth quarter \$57,111 \$71 (\$137) \$57,045 Third quarter \$65,134 \$383 (\$650) \$64,867 Second quarter \$70,101 \$1,217 (\$100) \$71,218 First quarter \$71,475 (\$7,486) \$157 \$64,146
+Income before income tax for the Period Add/deduct Realized and unrealized losses (gains) Deduct (losses), add gains related to mortgage investments Pre-FMV Income for the Period (1) 2023 Fourth quarter \$59,895 \$16,894 \$336 \$77,125 Third quarter \$113,830 (\$18,435) \$61 \$95,456 Second quarter \$121,544 (\$31,690) \$- \$89,854 First quarter \$48,638 \$11,110 \$- \$59,748 2022 Fourth quarter \$58,269 \$1,353 (\$130) \$59,492 Third quarter \$54,645 (\$5,846) (\$580) \$48,219 Second quarter \$83,081 (\$27,217) \$- \$55,864 First quarter \$73,087 (\$27,900) \$- \$45,187

-(1) This non-IFRS measure adjusts income before income taxes by eliminating the impact of changes in fair value by adding back losses on the valuation of financial instruments (except those on mortgage investments) and deducting gains on the valuation of financial instruments.
+(1) This non-IFRS measure adjusts income before income taxes by eliminating the impact of changes in fair value by adding back losses on the valuation of financial instruments (except those on mortgage investments) and deducting gains on the valuation of financial instruments (except those on mortgage investments).
 See Key Performance Indicators section in this MD&A.

-With First National's large portfolio of mortgages pledged under securitization, quarterly revenue is driven primarily by the gross interest earned on mortgages pledged under securitization.
+With First National's large portfolio of mortgages under administration, quarterly revenue is driven primarily by servicing income and the gross interest earned on mortgages pledged under securitization.
 The gross interest on the mortgage portfolio is dependent both on the size of the portfolio of mortgages pledged under securitization, as well as mortgage rates.
 Recently MUA has increased, and revenue followed.
 Net income is partially dependent on conditions in bond markets, which affect the value of gains and losses on financial instruments arising from the Company's interest rate hedging program.
 Accordingly, the movement of this measurement between quarters is related to factors external to the Company's core business.
-By removing this volatility and analyzing Pre-FMV Income, management believes a more appropriate measurement of the Company's performance can be assessed.
+By removing this volatility and analyzing Pre-FMV Income(1), management believes a more appropriate measurement of the Company's performance can be assessed.

 In the past eight quarters, the Company experienced a relatively volatile economic environment.
-2021 began with strong origination and profit metrics as the pandemic-based era of low interest rates and wide spreads continued.
-Competition accelerated in mid 2021 on signs of an improving economy and a risk-on environment, such that over the final six months of 2021, spreads returned to prepandemic levels.
-Spread tightening reduced profitability for the Company in the third and fourth quarters of 2021 compared to the periods of exceptional profitability in most of 2020 and early 2021.
-To start 2022, the economic outlook was positive and there was a surplus of liquidity for investment in financial assets.
-However, late in the first quarter, risks associated with inflation became evident as wages and prices increased and companies competed for employees.
-The Bank of Canada moved quickly and continuously beginning on March 2, 2022, in an attempt to stem inflation and short-term interest rates rose by 400 basis points between March and December 2022.
-While spreads on new mortgage originations widened somewhat, the Company faced the headwinds of a slowing housing market, and strong competition for employees and customers such that it earned comparatively lower Pre-FMV income.
+2022 began with a positive economic outlook: there was a surplus of liquidity for investment in financial assets and origination volumes remained strong.
+However, late in the 2022 first quarter, risks associated with inflation became evident as wages and prices increased and companies competed for employees.
+The Bank of Canada moved quickly and continuously beginning on March 2, 2022, in an attempt to stem inflation.
+Short-term interest rates rose by 425 basis points between March 2022 and January 2023 to their highest level since 2011.
+While spreads on new mortgage originations widened somewhat, the Company faced the headwinds of a slowing housing market, and strong competition for customers such that it earned comparatively lower Pre-FMV Income(1).
+2023 featured a return to a more stable housing environment: mortgage rates stabilized, and consumer confidence returned.
+In general, despite two more increases from the Bank of Canada, there was a sequential improvement in mortgage origination volumes between the first and third quarters of 2023.
+The fourth quarter was softer as economic indicators turned more negative.
+Throughout 2023 lower prepayment rates also added to performance.
+The resulting operational efficiency from solid origination levels and the increased amounts of record MUA and the portfolio of mortgages pledged under securitization, translated to higher Pre-FMV Income(1) than recorded in the same periods in 2022.